-There’s more than a dozen islands in easy reach, of all different sizes, offering tranquil forest groves, epic cliff faces, golden beaches, and some exquisite swimming spots.
+There are more than a dozen islands in easily reach, all different sizes, offering tranquil forest groves, epic cliff faces, golden beaches, and some exquisite swimming spots.

 One of the most popular ways to experience it all is this full-day tour that takes you to five islands, including entry to the Blue Cave.
 Another popular option is this half-day tour that goes to three islands and the Blue Lagoon.

 There are lots of other fun experiences, and these are a few that I would recommend: